-Letter Quality G rade

-Grade Range Po oints

-(per credit h ours)
+Letter Grade Quality Range (per credit Grade Points hours)

 A+, A Superior mastery of facts and 4.0

-A- principles: clear evidence that 3.7
+A- principles; clear evidence that 3.7

+stated course objectives and

+requirements were met by the student.

 student.

-B+ B B- Above average mastery of facts and principles; evidence that stated course objectives and requirements were met by the student.
-3.3 3.0 2.7 C+ C C- Average mastery of facts and principles; some evidence that stated course objectives and requirements were met by the 2.3 2.0 1.7 stated course objectives and requirements were met by the student.
+B+ Above average mastery of facts 3.3

+В and principles; evidence that 3.0

+В- stated course objectives and 2.7

+requirements were met by the student.

+C+ Average mastery of facts and 2.3

+C principles; some evidence that 2.0

+C- stated course objectives and 1.7

+requirements were met by the student.

-D+ D D- Little mastery of facts and principles; acceptable evidence that stated course objectives and requirements were met by the student.
-1.3 1.0 0.7 the student.
+D+ Little mastery of facts and 1.3

+D principles; acceptable evidence

-F No mastery of facts and principles; little evidence that stated course objectives and requirements were met by the student.
+D- that stated course objectives 0.7

+Ь and requirements were met by the student.
+0.1

+F No mastery of facts and 0.0

+- principles; little evidence that 0.0

+stated course objectives and

+requirements were met by the

+student.